Looking To Start In The World Of Rebuildables?

 Some RDA’s require dual coil builds meaning you must create two identical coils while others may only require a single coil or lastly offer you a choice between using both types of build.

 This means that some RDA’s can be easier to build than others.
 It is important when you first start to pick a dripper that can be built with a single coil because building duals does require additional knowledge and a little experience.

 Which RDA Should I Choose?

-This will depend heavily on your preference.
 We do have our picks for the best RDA’s and RTA’s here.